Updated March 20, 2026, 2 p.m. - A strong atmospheric river continues to impact coastal British Columbia through Friday, March 20.

-- A High Streamflow Advisory has been issued by the B.C.
+- A Flood Watch has been issued by the B.C.
 River Forecast Centre for Metro Vancouver, including Pitt Meadows.
-A High Streamflow Advisory means that river levels are rising or expected to rise rapidly, but that no major flooding is expected.
-Fast-flowing bodies of water increase risk to life safety.
-Minor flooding in low-lying areas is possible
+A Flood Watch means that river levels are rising and will approach or may exceed bankfull.
+Flooding of areas adjacent to affected rivers may occur.

 How Residents Can Prepare